chiaratardioli/aws-restart-journey/Labs/Python/Lab10-Analyze_Insulin.md

   - Amino acids 25–54 → form part of the insulin molecule
   - Amino acids 90–110 → form another part of the insulin molecule

-I use Python code [analyze-insulin.py](./python-scripts/analyze-insulin.py) to retrieve only those amino acids in the sequence that compose insulin.
+I use the Python code [analyze-insulin.py](./python-scripts/analyze-insulin.py) to retrieve only those amino acids in the sequence that compose insulin.

 ![Protein Sequence of Human Insulin](./images/PY10-analyze-insulin.png)